System Design Space

 • The team shifted from one-off generation to an iterative agent cycle with patches and rebuilds.

-• Live preview, data integrations, and code export became core capabilities for full artifact ownership.
+• Live preview, data integrations, and code export became essential for full artifact ownership.

 • In essence, architecture moved toward an orchestrated change loop where each agent step must be verifiable and reversible.